-Here are three things that may surprise you about original research:
+Here are two things that may surprise you about original research:

 - You may not need to gate your findings.

 - You may not want to create a PDF of the findings.

 Original research takes a lot of time to do well — and you want to get the most from that investment.